-- undertake to clear and destroy cluster munition remnants located in cluster munition contaminated areas under its jurisdiction or control as soon as possible, but not later than 10 years after becoming a state party (article 4);
+- Undertake to clear and destroy cluster munition remnants located in cluster munition contaminated areas under its jurisdiction or control as soon as possible, but no later than 10 years after becoming a state party (article 4);

-- provide age and gender-sensitive assistance to cluster munition survivors, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion (article 5); and
+- Provide age and gender-sensitive assistance to cluster munition survivors, including medical care, rehabilitation and psychological support; provide for their social and economic inclusion (article 5); and

 Convention on Certain Conventional Weapons – Protocols II and V

 Under Protocol V, states parties and parties to armed conflict are required to take action to clear, remove or destroy ERW (article 3), and record, retain and transmit information related to the use or abandonment of explosive ordnances (article 4).
 They are also obligated to take all feasible precautions for the protection of civilians (article 5) and humanitarian missions and organizations (article 6).
-States parties in a position to do so should provide cooperation and assistance for marking, clearance, removal, destruction, and survivors assistance, among other things (article 7 & 8).
-Protocol V entered into force on 12 november 2006.
+States Parties in a position to do so should provide cooperation and assistance for marking, clearance, removal, destruction, and survivors' assistance, among other things (articles 7 & 8).
+Protocol V entered into force on 12 November 2006.

-For more information visit Office of Disarmament Affairs' Convention on Certain Conventional Weapons website.
+For more information, visit the Office of Disarmament Affairs' Convention on Certain Conventional Weapons website.